 After you have made time for your family, the next thing you should do is be present at all times.
-Avoid cancelling family activities unless when it is extremely necessary.
+Avoid cancelling family activities unless it is extremely necessary.

-Your newborn will remember the times and activities you two partook together when he/she gets older.
+Your child will remember the times and activities you two partook together when he/she gets older.
 You do not necessarily have to spend money when taking time off your schedule to be with your family.
 At times, you can simply stay at home and enjoy a nice dinner together as a family.

 Make your working schedule flexible